Jac-Zac/My-home-config/README.md

 ### Install only brew 🍺

-_If you only need brew you can install it on your system whether it is x86_64 or arm just run this oneliner_
+*If you only need brew you can install it on your system whether it is x86_64 or arm just run this one-liner*

 ```bash
 curl -SL https://raw.githubusercontent.com/Jac-Zac/My-home-config/master/installer.sh >> installer.sh ; chmod +x installer.sh; ./installer.sh -b; rm installer.sh